-While there are ample opportunities for redevelopment throughout the Menaul MR Area, there are three sites that stand out from the others (see the Opportunities and Constraints graphic, page 8).
+While there are ample opportunities for redevelopment throughout the Menaul MR Area, there are three sites that stand out from the others (see the Opportunities and Constraints graphic, page 9).
+This is not intended to suggest that these are the only properties that would be appropriate for redevelopment and/or assistance from the City.

 Opportunity sites are properties that are either undeveloped, under-developed, and/or contain vacant buildings that once redeveloped, would have a positive catalytic impact on the area and encourage similar redevelopment on other properties.
 Identifying these properties as opportunity sites is not intended to suggest that the City of Albuquerque should purchase these properties for redevelopment purposes.
 However, the City could participate in certain aspects, such as building or site remediation for environmental contamination, street or sidewalk improvements, utility extensions, Redevelopment Tax Abatement, etc.

-The following three sites are identified on the Opportunities and Constraints graphic (see page 7), described below, and illustrated on the next page:
+The following three sites are identified on the Opportunities and Constraints graphic (see page 9), described below, and illustrated on the next page: